-Authorities: Flash flood surges through Maryland community
+With a roar, flash flood smashes into a Maryland community

 “It’s significantly higher than it was before,” she told the newspaper, comparing the floodwaters to those of 2016.

+Hogan also toured the area and promised “every bit of assistance we possibly can.”

+“They say this is a once every 1,000-year flood and we’ve had two of them in two years,” Hogan said.

-Some reported a blaring alarm had sounded.
+Some people reported hearing a blaring alarm during the flooding.
 Others said they gathered in the second story of a building to anxiously watch the seething waters.
 One sight during the flood: a handmade, white flag hung from an upper story of a Main Street building bearing the letters SOS.

 “If you are trapped, we are coming,” the Howard County Department of Fire and Rescue Services tweeted at one point.
-It added that multiple rescues were carried out, and rescue swimmers were called in to help.
-The department also said swift water units from as far away as Northern Virginia were summoned.
+It added that multiple rescues were carried out, and rescue swimmers were called in.
+Swift water units from as far away as Northern Virginia also were summoned.

-There were no reports of fatalities, said Howard County spokeswoman Karen Spicer.

 Meanwhile, some roads were also flooded in neighboring Baltimore County.
-A spokeswoman in Baltimore County said the fire department has received dozens of calls about cars stuck in high water and flooded basements.
+A spokeswoman in Baltimore County said the fire department has received dozens of calls about cars stuck in high water, as well as flooded basements.

 Ellicott City has been rebuilding since the 2016 flooding damaged and destroyed businesses.
 Local officials recently said that 96 percent of the businesses were back in operation and more than 20 new businesses had again opened in the Main Street area.